 The International Ecotourism Society

 For over two-and-a-half-decades, we at the Keweenaw Adventure Company have been enacting ethical business practices that today are being defined on an international scale as sustainable and/or responsible tourism.
 We’re a guide & outfitter company that truly values, respects and supports our pristine natural areas, our culturally rich heritage, our local community and economy.
-We understand our crucial role in facilitating meaningful experiences for visitors — experiences that “connect people with awe and respect to the Keweenaw Peninsula” — ultimately making regional tourism sustainable while maintaining the region’s character and sense of place.
+We understand our crucial role in facilitating meaningful experiences for visitors — experiences that “connect people with awe and respect to the Keweenaw Peninsula” — ultimately supporting regional sustainable tourism while maintaining the region’s character and sense of place.
 We are not just now jumping on the responsible tourism bandwagon, we have been riding it since our inception.

 Our Commitment to Educational Tourism